Education and peaceful cohabitation

 Dog schools are very useful to help you to fully educate your dog or puppy.
 A good dog education is the first necessary step towards responsible ownership and peaceful cohabitation with your dog.
 Going to a dog school can also be a nice shared activity for you and your dog.
 Usually, it is best to educate your dog from the age of 8-12 weeks, but it is also possible to educate older dogs.

 To learn more about this issue, please read Does Your Dog Need Obedience School?
-By Jennifer Dixon WebMD Pet Health Feature or Dog Training Central – How to educate a dog.
+By Jennifer Dixon WebMD Pet Health Feature.

 · What can I teach my child about our dog?